High Dimensional Discrete Integration over the Hypergrid: Introduction

 Finally, we show the performance of our algorithms to compute the partition function of the ferromagnetic Potts model by running experiments on both synthetic datasets and real-worlds datasets.
-We also use our algorithm to compute the Total Variation distance between two joint probability distributions over a large number of variables.
-The algorithm to compute permanent is also validated experimentally.
+While in this paper we concentrate on theoretical results, the experiments serve as good `proof of concepts' for applications.
+We also use our algorithm to compute the Total Variation (TV) distance between two joint probability distributions over a large number of variables.
+In addition to comparing with the straightforward generalization of Ermon et al.'s method \cite{ermon2013taming}, we also show comparisons with the popular Markov-Chain-Monte-Carlo (MCMC) method and the belief propagation method for discrete integration.
 All the experiments exhibit good performance guarantees.

 {\bf Organization.} The paper is organized as follows.
-In Section~\ref{sec:back} we describe the technique by \cite{ermon2013taming}, and then elaborate our new ideas and main results.
-In Section~\ref{sec:wish}, we provide an improvement of the \texttt{WISH} algorithm by \cite{ermon2013taming} that lead to an improved approximation.
-We delegate an algorithm with unconstrained optimization oracle (similar to \cite{achlioptas2015stochastic}) and its analysis to the appendix.
-Section~\ref{sec:perm} is devoted to computation of permanent of a matrix.
-In Section~\ref{sec:der}, we show how to optimally derandomize the hash function used in our algorithm.
-The experimental results on computation of partition functions, total variation distance, and the permanent is provided in Section~\ref{sec:exp}.
+In Section~\ref{sec:back} we describe the technique by \cite{ermon2013taming} called the \texttt{WISH} algorithm, and then elaborate our new ideas and main results.
+In Section~\ref{sec:wish}, we provide the main technical results that lead to an improved approximation.
+We provide an algorithm with unconstrained optimization oracle (similar to \cite{achlioptas2015stochastic}) and its analysis in Section~\ref{sec:mba}.
+The experimental results on computation of partition functions and total variation distance are provided in Section~\ref{sec:exp}.

+While only of auxiliary interest here, we note that it is possible to derandomize the hash families based on parity-constraints to the optimal extent while maintaining the essential properties necessary for their performance.
+Namely, it can be ensured that the hash family can still be represented as $\{x \mapsto Ax+b\}$ while using information theoretically optimal memory to generate them.
+We discuss this in Appendix~\ref{sec:der}.

+It turns out that, by using our technique and some modifications to the MAX-oracle, it is possible to obtain close-to-$4$-approximation to the problem of computing permanent of nonnegative matrices (assuming existence of NP-oracles).
+The NP-oracle still is amenable to be implemented in a commercial optimization solver.
+The idea of optimization over multiple bins is crucial here, since the straightforward generalization of Ermon et al.'s result would have given an approximation factor of $\Omega(n^2)$.
+Since there exists polynomial time randomized approximation scheme ($1\pm \epsilon$-approximation) of permanent of a nonnegative matrix \cite{jerrum2004polynomial}, the point of this exercise is to show that our method extends to find permanent of a matrix (albeit not with the best guarantees).
+We discuss this in Appendix~\ref{sec:perm}.